futtetennista/IntroductionToFunctionalProgramming/RWH/src/Ch26/docs/BeingLazyWithConsciousness.md

               (GHC.Word.W32# 0) (GHC.Word.W32# 9592954) 9592955
               (_t4::ghc-prim-0.5.0.0:GHC.Prim.ByteArray#)))
 ```
-Let's not focusing on the types - again not important - GHCI is telling us
+Let's not focus on the types - again not important - GHCI is telling us
 the value of `ebf` after evaluation.
 We'd like to force this evaluation *before*
 the first time the Bloom filter is used, namely when it is created.